 The Advocate You Need In Dog Bite Injury Claims

-If you or a loved one has suffered an injury, our attorney, Jeff Pheffer, has a thorough understanding of dog bite laws, and will provide you with crucial legal assistance in your time of need.
-We can ensure that your rights are protected and you receive the highest possible compensation for your injury.
+If you or a loved one has suffered an injury, I, Jeff Pheffer, have a thorough understanding of dog bite laws, and will provide you with crucial legal assistance in your time of need.
+I can ensure that your rights are protected and you receive the highest possible compensation for your injury.
 Call my Los Angeles office at 310-909-7801 or send an email with details about your injuries and legal needs.